sanjayankur31/ankursinha.in/content/gnunify-2010-at-pune.rst

 :date: 2010-03-06 09:30
 :author: ankur
 :category: Tech
-:tags: Fedora, FOSS, GNUnify 2010
+:tags: Fedora
-:tags: Fedora, FOSS, GNUnify 2010
+:tags: Fedora
-:tags: Fedora, FOSS, GNUnify 2010
+:tags: Fedora
-:tags: Fedora, FOSS, GNUnify 2010
+:tags: Fedora
 :slug: gnunify-2010-at-pune

 I'm pretty late with this one.
 All thanks to the excessive work that's